Bureau of National Investigations

-The Bureau of National Investigations (BNI) is the internal intelligence agency of Ghana.
-The BNI is an integral part of the National Security Council which oversees matters of the counterintelligence and internal security of Ghana.
-The BNI has investigative jurisdiction to arrest or detain and interrogate over a wide range of criminal offenses.
+The National Intelligence Bureau (NIB) formally known as Bureau of National Investigations (BNI) is the internal intelligence agency of Ghana.
+The NIB is an integral part of the National Security Council which oversees matters of the counterintelligence and internal security of Ghana.
+The NIB has investigative jurisdiction to arrest or detain and interrogate over a wide range of criminal offenses.